reactjs/react.dev/beta/src/content/learn/writing-markup-with-jsx.md

 ### 1. Return a single root element {/*1-return-a-single-root-element*/}

-To return multiple elements from a component, **wrap them with a single parent tag**.
+To return multiple elements from a component, **wrap them with a single parent tag.**

 For example, you can use a `<div>`: